Only institution-level Administrators have access to this ASR option.

 - Scroll down to the Transcripts and Captions section of the page, shown in the below figure.

-- Click the ASR Settings button, identified above.
+- Click the ASR Settings button, identified in the above figure.

 - When finished, click SAVE.

 See Automatic Transcriptioning Service or ASR for additional details surrounding the transcription service.
-See Automatically Apply Automated Transcripts as Closed Captions for information surrounding that feature.
-See Using the Echo360 Transcript Editor for more information on editing transcripts in Echo360.
+See Enable/Disable Closed Captioning for more information on disabling (at least temporarily) your Closed Captioning service if appropriate.